hammerheim-game/hammerheim-rules/5-warbands.md

 incredible bouts held at the pits.
 Profile M WS BS S T W I A Ld
 6 3 2 4 4 3 3 2 7
-Weapons/Armour: An Ogre Pit Fighter may be equipped with weapons and armour chosen from the Pit Fighter Equipment list.
+Weapons/Armor: An Ogre Pit Fighter may be equipped with weapons and armor chosen from the Pit Fighter Equipment list.
 Special Rules
 Pit Fighter: See Strength Skill section.